PROPOSED MECHANISM OF ACTION IN GPA & MPA

 - They cause vascular damage and necrosis to primarily small vessels, leading to organ failure

-Organ pathology from vascular injury leads to3:
+Organ pathology from vascular injury leads to:

-In 2011, the FDA approved Rituxan, in combination with glucocorticoids, for the induction treatment of patients with Granulomatosis with Polyangiitis and Microscopic Polyangiitis.
+In 2011, the FDA approved Rituxan, in combination with glucocorticoids, for the induction treatment of adult patients with Granulomatosis with Polyangiitis and Microscopic Polyangiitis.

 B cells produce ANCAs, which play a pathogenic role in GPA and MPA.